 In 2016-2017 I was also the Quentin Skinner Fellow at CRASSH at the University of Cambridge.
 As part of that fellowship I gave a lecture, ‘The Nature of Politics’, which you can watch here.

 I completed my PhD in the History of Political Thought at the University of Cambridge (Trinity College) under the supervision of Annabel Brett, after an MPhil in Political Thought and Intellectual History and a BA in History, both also from the University of Cambridge.
 My PhD thesis won the 2015 Prince Consort Prize and Seeley Medal for best dissertation from the History Faculty at the University of Cambridge.
 After this I was a Junior Research Fellow at Christ Church, University of Oxford.

 I’m primarily a historian of political thought.
-My two main areas of research are early modern political ideas and the history of feminist political theory.
-I have further research interests in Ancient Greek and Roman political thought, the relationship between philosophy and imaginative literature, and the history of environmental political thinking.
+My two main areas of research are early modern political ideas and twentieth century intellectual history, especially the history of feminist politics and political theory.

 In early modernity, I’ve written on the history of European ideas of democracy, empire and the state, of citizenship and slavery, and on arguments about the nature and purpose of political philosophy itself.
 I am especially interested in the relationship between philosophy, politics and imaginative literature in this period, the early modern reception of Aristotle’s Politics and the political philosophy of Thomas Hobbes.
 I am currently editing The Cambridge History of Democracy, 1200-1800.